 Dice.com focuses on information technology, engineering professionals, and high level tech positions, and typically features more than 90,000 tech job listings.
 The most recent available numbers put Dice.com at having 3 million registered tech professionals, 65% with more than 10 years of experience in their field and 75% with a bachelor's degree or higher.
 Dice.com charges customers per post, with discounts for bulk buys.

-Beyond.com is a general jobs board, and claims 53 million active job seekers and about 15 applicants per job posting.
-It’s one of the original boards, operating since 1998.
-Beyond.com offers pricing on a subscription basis, starting at $199 per month.
+Nexxt is a general jobs board, and claims 53 million active job seekers and about 15 applicants per job posting.
+It’s one of the original boards, operating since 1998 when it was known as Beyond.
+It offers pricing on a subscription basis, starting at $199 per month.

 Dribbble (3 b's!) is a portfolio website for designers and developers to show off their work with HTML5, WordPress, Photoshop, Illustrator, UI, UX design and more.
 Rather than looking at resumes, employers can use Dribbble to look at design work of potential candidates.
 Pricing is on a per job basis, with discounts for bulk buys.